dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.5.2 =
+- Fix: Compatibility issue with PHP < 5.5
+- Fix: More correct markup in balances nav menu item.

 = 2.5.1 =
 - Fix: Minor JavaScript issue that prevented the frontend from working correctly with some coin adapters.